TaraScho/tryhackme/tryhackme-room-writeups/attacking-and-defending-aws/01-AWS-Cloud-101.md

 Here we learn about the AWS global infrastructure, specifically `regions` and `availability` zones.
 You can learn all about these things [straight from the horse's mouth](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/), but here is the TLDR:

-- **Regions**: is a physical location somewhere around the world - for example `us-east-1` is on the US east coast, and `eu-west-1` is in Ireland.
+&star; **Regions**: is a physical location somewhere around the world - for example `us-east-1` is on the US east coast, and `eu-west-1` is in Ireland.
 Regions are made up of 1 or more Availability Zones.
 (This is straight from the AWS docs, but I have to say if there is really a region out there with only 1 availability zone that would be an extreme edge case.)
-- **Availability Zones (AZs)** are one or more physical data centers (think those server rack pictures I linked to above).
+&star; **Availability Zones (AZs)** are one or more physical data centers (think those server rack pictures I linked to above).
 In AZs, data centers are distanced up to 60 miles apart from each other.
 The idea is - if there is a disaster - we want it to take down only one data center instead of the whole AZ.

 You want to build and replicate your stuff across multiple AZs and, when possible, multiple regions.